+I am the PI of the EPSRC New Investigator Award Uni-pi: safety, adaptability and resilience in distributed ecosystems, by construction.
 I am Glasgow Site Leader of the European RISE Action Behavioural Application Program Interfaces (BehAPI) and previously I was a Co-I and a Postdoctoral Researcher of the UK EPSRC programme grant From Data Types to Session Types: A Basis for Concurrency and Distribution (ABCD).I obtained my PhD (May 2014) in computing science from the University of Bologna, Italy, under the supervision of Davide Sangiorgi.
 My PhD thesis Type Systems for Distributed Programs: Components and Sessions won the prize for the Best Italian PhD Thesis in Theoretical Computer Science 2015, awarded by the Italian Chapter of EATCS.
 I obtained my BSc (2008) and MSc (2010) in computing science both summa cum laude (110/110 e lode), from Sapienza University of Rome, Italy.

 If you are interested in persuing high-quality PhD research in the areas of programming languages, concurrency, logic, and verification, you are welcome to contact me and check our Concurrency Lab (CoLab).

 Also, if you are in Glasgow you can come and visit CoLab in rooms F142/F143 in the School of Computing Science.

 You can find information about the application process here.